Metro Express (Mauritius): History

-The Project, 26 km long, is being implemented in multiple phases as below: Phase 1:Port Louis Victoria to Rose Hill Central (Commercial Operation started on 10th January 2019), Phase 2a: Port Louis Victoria to Quatre Bornes Central (Operation started in June 2021), Phase 2b: Port Louis Victoria to Curepipe Central (Operation started in October 2022).
+The project, 26 km long, is being implemented in multiple phases: Phase 1: Port Louis Victoria to Rose Hill Central (commercial operation started 10 January 2019), Phase 2A: Port Louis Victoria to Quatre Bornes Central (operation started in June 2021), Phase 2B: Port Louis Victoria to Curepipe Central (operation started in October 2022).

-The first phase of the project was inaugurated on the 3rd of October 2019 by the Prime Minister of Mauritius, Honourable Pravind Jugnauth and the Prime Minister of India, Honourable Narendra Modi.
+The first phase of the project was inaugurated on 3 October 2019 by Pravind Jugnauth, Prime Minister of Mauritius, and Narendra Modi, Prime Minister of India.

-Various partners are involved in the Project: The Singapore Cooperation Enterprise (SCE) was engaged to produce the reference design and they currently act as a consultant on the delivery of the Project.
+Various partners are involved in the project.
+The Singapore Cooperation Enterprise (SCE) was engaged to produce the reference design and currently act as a consultant on the delivery of the project.
 The Engineering-Procurement-Construction (EPC) contract was awarded to Larsen & Toubro (L&T), India in 2017, which is the main contractor on this project.
-RITES Ltd, a Government of India engineering consultancy company, currently acts in a supervisory role to ensure the quality and timely delivery of the Project.
-The help of SMRT Corporation, Singapore has been retained to help MEL prepare for Operational Readiness for both Phase 1 and Phase 2.
-The Light Rail Vehicles (LRVs) for this Project are from Construcciones y Auxiliar de Ferrocarriles (CAF), Spain.
+RITES Ltd, a Government of India engineering consultancy company, currently acts in a supervisory role to ensure the quality and timely delivery of the project.
+The help of SMRT Corporation, Singapore has been retained to help MEL prepare for operational readiness for both Phase 1 and Phase 2.
+The light rail vehicles (LRVs) for this Project are from Construcciones y Auxiliar de Ferrocarriles (CAF), Spain.
 CAF furnished 18 LRV URBOS 100 3rd Generation.

-On 17 December 2019 Metro Express Ltd, the company running the system, announced that operations will start on 22 December 2019 at 11 am.
+On 17 December 2019 Metro Express Ltd, the company running the system, announced that operations would start on 22 December 2019 at 11 am.
 For the initial period of 15 days, the passengers were carried free of charge on presentation of a free ticket, valid in a given direction and for a given time.
 The promotional period ended on 10 January 2020.

 On 30 March 2021 first trial run took place on the 3 km line extension from Rose Hill Central to Quatre Bornes Central, built as Phase 2A.

-On 25 May 2021, the Ministry of Land Transport and Light Rail, Honourable Alan Ganoo announced in parliament the extension of Phase 3 Ebene and Reduit which will allow 15,000 additional passengers to use the Light Rail Vehicles.
-The works will cost Rs 4.5 billion and the extension will be 3.4 kilometers long which will be financed by India.
+On 25 May 2021, the Ministry of Land Transport and Light Rail, Honourable Alan Ganoo announced in parliament the extension of Phase 3: Ebene and Reduit that will allow 15,000 additional passengers to use the light rail vehicles.
+The works would cost Rs 4.5 billion and the extension would be 3.4 km long, financed by India.